 Elgg uses set of standards that are based partially on PEAR and PSR2 standards.
 You can view the ruleset in vendor/elgg/sniffs/elgg.xml.

 To check your code for standard violations (provided you have installed Elgg with dev dependencies), run:

+'''

-phpcs --standard=vendor/elgg/sniffs/elgg.xml -s path/to/dir/to/check phpcbf --standard=vendor/elgg/sniffs/elgg.xml path/to/dir/to/fix
+phpcs --standard=vendor/elgg/sniffs/elgg.xml -s path/to/dir/to/check

+'''

 To automatically fix fixable violations, run: